coinpride/CryptoList/README.md

 * [RSIhunter](http://rsihunter.com/) - Find "oversold" and "overbought" cryptocurrencies.
 * [CryptoFinance](https://chrome.google.com/webstore/detail/cryptofinance/bhjnahcnhemcnnenhgbmmdapapblnlcn) - Google Sheets add-on to get cryptocurrencies rate in spreadsheets.
 * [BroBot](https://beta.brobot.tech/) - Personalized chatbot that controls your portfolio.
 Receive news and signal notifications.
+* [If You Had Bought Crypto](https://ifyouhadboughtcrypto.com) - How rich would you be if you had invested in your favourite Cryptocurrency?

 # Video